The most successful rental projects today offer desirable locations, sophisticated design and a robust amenity package.

 Phase 2 leased up quickly, and the developer wants to move forward with Phase 3, he says.
 “The nightlife [at Pier Village] is very strong.
 There are great restaurants and a beach club that gets a young, hip crowd.
 It's become not only a place to live, but a destination.”

-of Pier Village Apartments picks up the strong exterior colors of Phase 1, but has an edgier design to attract younger renters.
+PHASE 2of Pier Village Apartments picks up the strong exterior colors of Phase 1, but has an edgier design to attract younger renters.
 Photo: New World Group

 Fifteen years ago, Dallas-based Humphreys & Partners Architects developed The Big House®, a group of multifamily units disguised as a large single-family house.
 The Big House® has since been used in more than 250 projects, the latest iteration being Newport on the Lake, a 234-unit apartment community in Houston.